juliancwirko/meteor-s-alert/README.md

 sAlert.info('Opssss!!!
 I am displayed below the header which is 70px height', {position: 'top'; offset: '100px'});
 ```
 You can also put it in the main sAlert config.

+#### Audio alerts

+You can set up your audio 'beeps'.
+Just configure your audio file path (.mp3 is prefered because it should work in every browser).
+You can also configure 4 paths for 4 conditions.
+The best way is to put your audio files in `public` folde.
+Check the configuration above for more details.

+**There is no default audio sample in the package.** You should use sound samples which you know that you have the right to use it.

 ### CSS styling